-3/14/2019 View of west façade, Gregory Colling
+(iv) 3/14/2009 View of west façade, Gregory Colling

-3/16/2019 Water Street Entry Door Detail, Bill Finch
+(v) 3/16/2019 Water Street Entry Door Detail, Bill Finch

-7/24/2013 Observatory guardrail detail, Gregory Colling
+(vi) 7/24/2013 Observatory guardrail detail, Gregory Colling

-6/2//2009 Interior Hanging Stair/Marble Floor, Carl Tremblay
+(vii) 6/2/2009 Interior Hanging Stair/Marble Floor, Carl Tremblay

-6/2//2009 Interior Hanging Stair Detail, Carl Tremblay
+(viii) 6/2/2009 Interior Hanging Stair Detail, Carl Tremblay

-6/2//2009 Second floor groin vault (Baker Gallery), Carl Tremblay
+(ix) 6/2/2009 Second floor groin vault (Baker Gallery), Carl Tremblay

-(b).
-Newburyport Assessors' Parcel Map with Building footprint;

 WHEREAS, the preservation of the Building is important to the public and citizens of Newburyport for the enjoyment and appreciation of its architectural and historical heritage and serves the public interest in a manner consistent with the purposes of Massachusetts General Laws, Chapter 184, Sections 31, 32 and 33 ("Act"); and

-WHEREAS, both the parties to this agreement knowledge that there are various artifacts that deserve protection and that both parties agree to work together in good faith to identify, document, and protect said artifacts as soon as is reasonably practicable;
+WHEREAS, The Grantor, the Grantee and the Commission acknowledge that there are various artifacts that deserve protection and the parties agree to work together in good faith to identify, document, and protect said artifacts as soon as is reasonably practicable;

 WHEREAS, the Commission is authorized to accept preservation restrictions in the name of the City of Newburyport, and the Commission is a governmental body duly organized under the laws of the Commonwealth of Massachusetts, including the General Laws, Chapter 40C, authorized and directed by the Grantee to manage the properties and buildings burdened by such restrictions, consistent with the provisions of the Act, and to administer and enforce this preservation restriction over the Building to be administered, managed and enforced by the Commission (the “Restriction”);

-NOW THEREFORE, for good and valuable consideration, the receipt of which is hereby acknowledged, the Grantor does hereby irrevocably grant and convey to the Grantee in gross in perpetuity this Restriction.
-The Grantor and Grantee, and the Massachusetts Historical Commission, by its approval of this Restriction, understand and agree that this Restriction, upon its execution and filing in the Essex South Registry District of the Land Court, shall entirely supersede the Prior Restrictions which shall thereupon have no further force or effect.
+NOW THEREFORE, for good and valuable consideration, the receipt of which is hereby acknowledged, the Grantor does hereby irrevocably grant and convey to the Grantee in gross in perpetuity this preservation restriction (the “Restriction”) over the Building and the Premises, which shall supersede and entirely replace the Original Preservation Restriction, said Restriction to be administered, managed and enforced by the Commission.

-1. Purpose: It is the purpose of this Restriction to assure that the architectural, historic, and cultural features of the Building will be retained and maintained forever substantially in its current condition or in a restored condition approved by the Commission for preservation purposes, and to prevent any use or change of the Building that will significantly impair or interfere with the Building's preservation value, or alter views of the exterior of the Building or of those interior features specified in this Restriction (the “Purpose”).
+1. Purpose: It is the purpose of this Restriction (the “Purpose”)to assure that the architectural, historic, and cultural features of the Building and Premises will be retained and maintained forever substantially in their current condition or in a restored condition approved by the Commission for preservation purposes, and to prevent any use or change of the Building or Premises that will significantly impair or interfere with the preservation values of the Building or Premises, or alter views of the exterior of the Building or alter interior features, including without limitation: the marble diamond –pattern flooring in the first and second floor hallways; the interior groin vaults in the basement, first and second floors; and the hanging stair system in its entirety, including granite treads, iron balustrade and wooden handrail.

 2. Preservation Restriction: The Grantor grants to the Grantee the right to forbid or limit:

 any alteration to the appearance, materials, workmanship, condition or structural stability of the Building unless (i) clearly of minor nature and not affecting the characteristics which contribute to the architectural or historical integrity of the Building , or (ii) the Grantee, after reviewing plans and specifications submitted by the Grantor in accordance with the requirements of paragraph 7, has previously determined that such alteration will not impair such characteristics, which determination shall not be unreasonably withheld or delayed, or (iii) required by casualty or other emergency promptly reported to Grantee in accordance with the requirements of paragraph 9.
-For the purposes of this Agreement, interpretation of what constitutes alterations “of a minor nature” and “ordinary maintenance and repair is governed by the Restriction Guidelines, which are attached hereto as Exhibit C and incorporated herein by reference;
+For the purposes of this Agreement, interpretation of what constitutes alterations “of a minor nature” and “ordinary maintenance and repair” is governed by the Restriction Guidelines, which are attached hereto as Exhibit G and incorporated herein by reference;

 any other act or use that may be harmful to the historic preservation of the Building.